usnistgov/masskit_ai/src/masskit_ai/docs/index.rst

-.. massspec documentation master file, created by sphinx-quickstart on Wed Apr 28 12:06:56 2021.
+.. masskit_ai documentation master file, created by sphinx-quickstart on Wed Apr 28 12:06:56 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to massspec's documentation!
+Welcome to masskit_ai's documentation!
 ====================================

 .. toctree::